cameronmurphy/timelapse-thingy/README.md

 Note: The most reliable way to identify the timestamps of video files is parsing the filename.
 If the video filenames do not begin with a timestamp in `YYYYMMDD_HHmmss` format you can customise the date format e.g.
-`--slave-filename-date-format '%Y_%m_%d_%H_%M_%s`.
+`--slave-filename-date-format '%Y_%m_%d_%H_%M_%s'`.
 You will also need to specify a different regular expression to match the date portion of the filename e.g. `--slave-filename-date-regex '^\\d{4}(?:_\\d{2}){5}'`.
 It's imperative your date format is in descending order of magnitude e.g. year then month then day as this ensures sorting the files alphabetically is identical to sorting the files by date 🍻.